eranws/brainfart/readme.md

 fart without arguments adds a line without commit newlines are \n discouraged fart commits and pushes everything in the current folder
+### fart commits and pushes everything in the current folder